maxlingit/maxlingit.github.io/_posts/2024-07-31-ZGallerie-Sales-Dashboard-Report.md

 ### 5. %Diff_in_Weeks

 - Definition
-	- The percentage change in the dollar amount of **Net** sales orders from one week compare to previous week
+	- The percentage change in the dollar amount of **Net** sales orders + shipping fee (net with cancelation)from one week compare to previous week
-	- This column doesn't separately calculate the %change in cancelled order, only net sales
+	- This column doesn't separately calculate the %change in cancelled order, only net sales+ shipping fee

 ### 6. %Diff_in_Month

 - Definition
-	- The percentage change in the dollar amount of **Net** sales orders from one **Month** compare to previous week
+	- The percentage change in the dollar amount of **Net** sales orders + shipping fee (net with cancelation) from one **Month** compare to previous week
-	- This column doesn't separately calculate the %change in cancelled order, only net sales
+	- This column doesn't separately calculate the %change in cancelled order, only net sales+ shipping fee

 ### 7 Quantity - Shippied_Qty